adelmonte/arch-native/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](LICENSE)

 Rebuilds your installed packages from source with CPU-optimized compiler flags, signs them, and publishes them as a local pacman repo.
-Add that repo after your distro repos in `pacman.conf` and your system runs binaries compiled specifically for your CPU.

 Works on any pacman-based distro.